ISO 9001 ensures quality for The Code Company's digital publishing clients

 Automated Standards Monitoring in a CI/CD Process

-At The Code Company, we strive to maintain our industry-leading requirements of code quality in all work that we produce.
-That’s why we attained our ISO 9001; world’s most recognised Quality Management System.
-This important certification demonstrates our ability to consistently meet the needs of digital publishers.
+At The Code Company, we strive to maintain our industry-leading standards for code quality in all work that we produce.

-The key to having a robust quality assurance (QA) program is in not relying on a single process or check to ensure quality.
-There needs to be a range of proactive and reactive checks and balances to confirm that standards are being met at every point in the projects.
-From the time the first line of code is written to long after the code is in production.
+The key to having a robust quality assurance (QA) program is not relying on a single process or check to ensure quality.
+There needs to be a range of proactive and reactive checks and balances to confirm that standards are being met at every point in the projects, from the time the first line of code is written to long after the code is in production.

 It is also important to have both automated and human review throughout the process.
 Humans can be flawed — it is easy for a human reviewer to miss something in a large peer review.
 Automated checks can help pick up some of the commonly overlooked issues in code quality automatically, complementing the human element in QA.